owencm/node-macro/README.md

-# node-macro
+# macro.js

-A macro framework for OSX in Node / IOJS / Javascript.
+A macro framework for OSX in Node / io.js / Javascript.

-Allows you to control the mouse and keyboard from JS and read/find colors on the screen.
+This library was originally written for writing 'bots' for the online game Runescape in Javascript.
+It provides the ability to control the keyboard and mouse like a human would and find colors on the screen.

-Originally written to support writing bots for Runescape.
+See example.js for usage.